opendocsg/slw-judgments-backfill/2006_SGHC_213/report.md

 **_Was the price differential a ‘direct cost’ covered under clause 8 of the plaintiff’s letter of intent or, a consequential cost under cl D of Appendix 1A of the defendants’ revised quotation?_**

-47     A recent case that examined the definitions of direct and consequential loss was _Singapore Telecommunications Ltd v Starhub Cable Vision Ltd_ [2006] 2 SLR 195, a case cited by the defendant.
+47     A recent case that examined the definitions of direct and consequential loss was _Singapore Telecommunications Ltd v Starhub Cable Vision Ltd_ <span class="citation">[2006] 2 SLR 195</span>, a case cited by the defendant.
 In that case, Article 8.5(a) of the agreement in question read:

  Notwithstanding any other provisions of this Agreement and regardless of any fault or negligence of [SCV] or [SingTel], neither Party shall be liable to the other for any indirect, incidental, consequential, or special damages (including, without limitation, damages for harm to business, lost revenues, or lost profits) regardless of the form of action or whether such Party had reason to know of such damages... [emphasis added]

 48     The Court of Appeal observed (at [52]):

  The focus on the purpose of the contract and the circumstances in which it was made is particularly apt where exemption clauses are concerned.
 The general rule should be applied that if a party otherwise liable is to exclude or limit his liability or to rely on an exemption, he must do so in clear words; any ambiguity or lack of clarity must be resolved against that party: per Lord Hobhouse in Homburg Houtimport BV v Agrosin Private Ltd [2004] 1 AC 715 at [144].
-The principle that exemption clauses must be construed strictly entails, as this court held in Hong Realty (Pte) Ltd v Chua Keng Mong [1994] 3 SLR 819 (“ Hong Realty ”) at 825, [19], that the application of such clauses must be restricted to the particular circumstances the parties had in mind at the time they entered into the contract. [original emphasis added]
+The principle that exemption clauses must be construed strictly entails, as this court held in Hong Realty (Pte) Ltd v Chua Keng Mong <span class="citation">[1994] 3 SLR 819</span> (“ Hong Realty ”) at 825, [19], that the application of such clauses must be restricted to the particular circumstances the parties had in mind at the time they entered into the contract. [original emphasis added]

 49     Although the Court of Appeal held that Article 8.5(a) did not apply because it would be astonishing to attribute to the parties an intention to exclude a liability for tapping, a subject matter which the parties did not consider, the principles relating to direct and consequential loss are equally